 6. The Mossberg 715 Tactical:

-No list of modern .22 rifles is complete without at least one or two AR15 replica, and the Mossberg 715 is a very nice one.
+No list of modern .22 rifles is complete without at least one or two AR15 replicas, and the Mossberg 715 is a very nice one.
 Selling for around $300, it’s a reliable and accurate weapon that will serve well for both fun shooting and varmint control while being easy on your wallet.

 Externally the 715 looks very like an M16-series assault rifle, but inside it’s a fairly conventional blowback-operated semiauto.
 There’s a dummy AR15 cocking handle but the actual one is on the right of the receiver, so don’t buy this for practicing your drills.
 However, do buy it if you want a military-style rifle that’s ideal for small-game hunting.